-You know writing a persuasive speech is in your immediate future because your Speech 101 class teacher has just assigned you a 5 minute speech where you have to persuade your listeners that more homework will benefit everyone!
+Why are you writing a persuasive speech?
+Perhaps your Speech 101 class teacher has just assigned you a 5 minute presentation, where you have to persuade your listeners that more homework will benefit everyone!

-Your heart is racing, your palms get sweaty, and your throat feels dry all of a sudden.
+Either way, your heart may be racing, your palms may be sweaty, and your throat may feel a little dry!
 What will you say to convince them?

 Don't worry!
 Follow the steps below and you'll be on your way to presenting a great speech!

-1. First you should make sure you believe in the cause you are promoting.
+1. Make sure you believe in the cause you are promoting

 John Henry Patterson, an American businessman, once said, "Before you try to convince anyone else, be sure you are convinced.
 If you cannot convince yourself, drop the subject."